Skip section navigation

 Classes are carefully planned for each child to learn to take direction and interact with peers in a group setting.
 Children participating in groups should be able to follow simple directions and participate in a medium-sized group without 1:1 assistance.

-All of our classes are taught by Kenny Kids therapists who specialize in pediatric rehabilitation.
+All of our classes are taught by Courage Kenny Kids therapists.
 They are licensed occupational, physical and speech-language therapists experienced in pediatric rehabilitation.

 Making lives work through play – Kenny Kids

 All children develop at different rates, and some need extra help with physical, cognitive and developmental abilities.

 Bailey Kircher is a fun 5-year-old from Owatonna.
 Until recently, autism made it nearly impossible for her to express herself to her parents and siblings.

 "Bailey is very smart and can talk, but she doesn't know how to communicate," says her mom, Caren Kircher.
 "When she began therapy a year ago, we could barely communicate with her, and it was incredibly difficult for everyone."

 Bailey receives therapy twice a week at Kenny Kids™, part of Sister Kenny® Rehabilitation Institute – Owatonna.
 The specialized pediatric staff is dedicated to helping children who have medical conditions or syndromes that may interfere with normal development.

 "Bailey's therapy sessions are having a tremendous impact," says Caren Kircher.
 "She can tell us now what she wants or needs, and that's a huge step.
 The ability to communicate also means she is less frustrated, and in turn, less aggressive."